 Known as the Kyoto residence of the famous leader Tokugawa Ieyasu (the first shogun of the Edo Period), Nijō Castle is a stronghold that represents the prestige and power of the mighty leader known as the unifier of Japan.
 Construction on the castle was begun in 1601 and finished 25 years later by Ieyasu’s grandson Iemitsu.
 In 1939, the castle was donated to the city of Kyoto and was officially opened to the public.
 Enjoy exploring and learning about Ieyasu’s dramatic and interesting life - no one said history had to be boring!
 With hundreds of varieties of flora as well, Nijō-jō is also a great place to view some of Japan’s treasured seasonal beauty.

-The seat of Japanese imperial power for six centuries, the Imperial Palace stands within a sprawling park popular for leisurely strolls, jogging, picnics, and flower viewing.
-Hidden behind high walls and closed gates is the Imperial Palace itself, preserved as it was since the Emperor moved to Tokyo during the Meiji Restoration in the late 1800s.
-Now easier to enjoy than ever thanks to increased public viewing hours, we highly recommend those in Kyoto take a look at this glimpse into history.
-Past the gates are various buildings that held important functions such as the Hall for State Ceremonies, the Emperor's living quarters, the Court Room, and the Imperial Study.
-Woven throughout and beside the buildings are gardens, trees, and a pond, making for a refreshing atmosphere.
-The grand and imposing buildings, constructed in a mostly open manner, allow you to imagine what life might have been like in that palace hundreds of years in the past.
-The Sentō Imperial Palace gardens are also located within the park for those who want to see more lovely traditional landscapes.
+The seat of Japanese imperial power for six centuries, Kyoto Imperial Palace stands within the sprawling Kyoto Gyoen National Garden that is ever popular for leisurely strolls, jogging, picnics, and flower viewing.
+Hidden behind high walls and closed gates is the palace itself, preserved as it was since the emperor moved to Tokyo during the Meiji Restoration in the late 1800s.
+Now easier to enjoy than ever thanks to expanded public viewing hours, we highly recommend those in Kyoto find time for this glimpse into history.
+Beyond the palace gates are various buildings that held important functions, such as the hall for state ceremonies, the emperor's living quarters, and the imperial study.
+Woven throughout and beside the buildings are beautiful gardens, which have a quiet pond and a stream, making for a refreshing atmosphere.
+The grand and imposing halls, constructed in a mostly open manner, allow you to imagine what life might have been like in the palace hundreds of years in the past.
+The Kyoto Sentō Imperial Palace gardens are also located nearby for those who want to see more of the lovely traditional landscapes.

 Mibu-dera is famous as the temple that once served as the headquarters to the illustrious/infamous Shinsengumi, a special police force organized by the shogunate to protect their interests in Kyoto during a time of political turmoil between forces supporting the military government and those who wished to return to imperial rule.
 Several graves of Shinsengumi members lay within the temple grounds, as well as a statue of leader Kondō Isami.
 Mibu-dera is also home to a large main hall, stupa, and sub-shrines.
 One of Kyoto’s oldest temples, Mibu-dera is a prime example of a temple that has remained relevant in the modern age, now operating many community services out of the temple grounds such as a daycare and retirement home.